regap4693/BINARY-CLASSIFICATION/README.md

 Command Line has 4 arguements.
 If none given it runs the base model of logistic.

 - modeltype

 We can run 7 types of models.
 Options availabe for modeltype are:
 KNN,DecisionTree,RandomForest,Logistic,Xgboost,LightGBM
 -- python mainRunModels.py --balance under --modeltype DecisionTree

---isNewData
+- isNewData

 For the existing dataset (application_train.csv) we need not find the best parameters since it is known hence the arguement isNewData is set to 'no'.
 For any new dataset (of similar format) please set isNewDat to 'yes' , this will run the grid to find the best parameters of the models.
 -- python mainRunModels.py --balance under --modeltype DecisionTree --isNewData yes

 - test-file

 Optionally you can pass a test-file arguement for which the TARGET output will be written into Output.csv file -- python mainRunModels.py --balance under --modeltype DecisionTree --isNewData yes --test_file testFile/application_test.csv

 - balance

-- We can apply three imbalance techniques (--balance) and 6 models that were experimented with (--modeltype).
+We can apply three imbalance techniques (--balance) and 6 models that were experimented with (--modeltype).

 Below are the options available for the argument --balance: